monimoyd/NLPEnglishToPythonCodeUsingTransformer/README.md

 -  Use fully API based implementation
 -  Used Neural Transformer based architecture
 -  In decoder used token type embedding in addition to token embedding and positional embedding
--  Built custom Python Tokenizer to tokenize python code and type
+-  Built custom Python Tokenizer to tokenize python code
 -  Used spacy English Tokenizer to tokenize english description
 -  Generated Glove Embeddings for Python Code and English separately from the scratch and used these embeddings during training
--  Used a composite cross entry loss function which combines python token loss and python token type loss
 -  Deployed the model in AWS EC2 and built a website using Flask

 ## Running the code